isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 </div></div>

-<button class="accordion">Where can I sign up for library membership if I cannot use the online registration service? </button>
+<button class="accordion1">Where can I sign up for library membership if I cannot use the online registration service? </button>

 <div class="panel">
   <div class="libby">